Asakura Toshikage: Life

 In the 1460s, a struggle for control of Echizen Province started between two deputy-governor houses, the Asakura and the Kai.
 The Ōnin War started in 1468, which the Asakura were driven into by their Echizen conflict.
-During the war, Toshikage was allied with the western army, but in February 1471, he switched sides and joined the eastern army, becoming a subordinate of Shiba Yoshitoshi.
+During the war, Toshikage was allied with the western army, but in February 1471, he switched allegiance to the eastern army, becoming a subordinate of Shiba Yoshitoshi.
 Yoshitoshi was a contender for the head of the Shiba house, which was a suzerain of the Asakura family, and in exchange for Toshikage's support, Yoshitoshi gave him the title of the shugo-daimyo of Echizen, a title which the Shiba clan had held.
 Control over the province was contested, but Toshikage controlled a "lion's share" of the province by May.
 Toshikage is best known for the Asakura Toshikage ju-shichi-ka-jo, his 17-article Asakura family code.

 He completed his conquest of Echizen on 6 August 1472, after defeating the Kai on the battlefield.
 The Kai and their allies left Echizen for Kaga Province.
 The Kai allied with Togashi Kochiyo, a faction leader who supported the western army, and was currently fighting for control of Kaga against his older brother in the Togashi family, Masachika, who supported the eastern army.
 In July 1473, the Kai and Kochiyo's Togashi faction drove Masachika out of Kaga, and Masachika in turn fled to Toshikage.
 A few days later, the Kai went to invade Echizen, and engaged Toshikage's army at Hosorogi-go on 8 August, which was on the boundary of the two provinces.
 Hosorogi-go was near Yoshizaki, where a Hongan-ji community was located.
 The Kai won, killing 70 of Toshikage's men and wounding 800, and then retreated back into Kaga.
 Three weeks later, on 1 October, the Kai returned to the area, and burned territory close to Yoshizaki.